Spring Cleaning Your Ride

 Even if you don’t have time for additional steps, a thorough wash is a big part of getting your car back into shape, so do it right and be happy with the results.
 One key factor to a great car wash is using product specifically designed for washing cars.
 Don’t use other soaps, detergents or cleansers you have around the house; they are formulated for other jobs and may damage your car’s paint.
 Dishwashing liquid, for example, is intended to remove grease from your dishes and will strip the wax off your car.

-The best place to wash your car is on a gravel surface to promote water drainage, out of direct sunlight and when the surface of the car is cool.
+The best place to wash your car is on a gravel or grassy surface to promote water drainage, and the best time of day is either early morning or later in the day, out of direct sunlight when the surface of the car is cool.
 Begin by rinsing the entire car thoroughly with water.
 Rinse from top to bottom and try to remove as much loose dirt as possible.
 “When washing your car the most important things to remember are to always pre-rinse, wash from the top down one section at a time . . . and rinse thoroughly,” explains Mike Schultz, a senior vice president of product development at Turtle Wax.

 Pay particular attention to the lower body sections and behind the wheels — always the dirtiest part of any car.
 For the first cleanse after winter, be sure to wash out the wheelwells to remove accumulated sand and salt from winter road treatments.
 Fill a bucket with car wash solution according to the directions and you’re ready to begin.